-Planned Mitigati on Timescales Current Action Status Draft Wellbeing Assessment in place in conjunction with the assessment required for the Social Services Act.
-Work being undertaken on a Gwent basis to inform the Wellbeing Assessment and Plan - funding secured from Welsh Government to support this work.
-April 2018 Public Services Board has published its Well-being Assessment for Newport (Community Well-being Profile) and is progressing development of the Local Well-being Plan for Newport for publication April 2018.
+Planned Mitigation Timescales Current Action Status the Social Services A undertaken on a Gwe Wellbeing Assessme ssessment required for ct.
+Work being ent basis to inform the April 2018 Public Services Board has published its Well-being Assessment for Newport (Community Well-being Profile) and is progressing development of the Local Well-being Plan for Newport for publication April 2018.
 Work being undertaken on a Gwent-wide basis to identify possible Gwent priorities.
 Gwent funding is being utilised on: piloting a well-being measurement tool (Happy Communities); a future scenarios analysis to enhance understanding of likely future trends; Development of wellbeing objectives finalised, pending the redevelopment of the Corporate Plan in 2017.
 October 2018 The Council published its Well-being objectives and Well-being Statement in March 2017.
 These are being incorporated into the Corporate Plan 2017-2022.
 Waste Management Legislation/ targets We commenced new contract last week with trade waste diverted for sorting to GD Environmental Services.
 Dates this financial year run from August 9 th 2017 through to March 31 st 2018 to divert approx. 2500 tonnes this year.
 March 31 st 2018 The contract is in place and running.
 We will monitor monthly to ensure the target is reached.
-Responsible Off Responsible Cal binet Member(s): Leader of the Council, E Deputy Leader ar nd Cabinet Member for Assets and Member Development
+Responsible Officer: Chief Executive 1 Responsible Cab inet Member(s): Leader of the Council, D Peputy Leader ar nd Cabinet Member for Assets and Member Development

-Risk name Capacity and capability to meet the co uncils objective es Description/Rationale That there are not skills and or capacity within the workforce to deliver both operational services and also the needed to modernise services and balance the budget.
-There are continued capacity and capability gaps across the council; these are more prevalent in some area Although there are a number of actions (see below) that are being undertaken to remediate this situation, the going forward which will potentially exacerbate this current situation; these include further required financial with recruiting to key positions. t in some areas than others. is situation, there are still risks Risk rating prior to mitigat ion August 2015 - Medium (12 2) Links to Corporate Pla n, People ar nd Business Cha ange Service Pla an Present Matrix Assessment Present Present Score Breakdown Direction of Risk Review Date Date Risk Score Probability Impact olity August 2017 12 4 3 Unchanged December 2017 Provide a constraint of the second se March 2017 12 High probability Medium Governance impact
+Risk name Capacity and d capability to meet the cou uncils objective es Description/Rationale That there are not skills and or capacity within the workforce to deliver both op needed to modernise services and balance the budget.
+There are continued capacity and capability gaps across the council; these are Although there are a number of actions (see below) that are being undertaken going forward which will potentially exacerbate this current situation; these inclusion with recruiting to key positions. t in some areas than others. is situation, there are still risks Risk rating prior to mitigat tion August 2015 August 2015 - Medium (12) Links to Corporate Pla Corporate Plan, People and Business Change Service Plan Present Matrix Assessment Present Present Scor e Breakdown Direction of Risk Review Date Date Risk Score Probability Impact olity August 2017 12 4 3 Unchanged December 2017 And March 2017 12 High probability Medium Governance impact